 Tools that can help you with various situations you might find yourself having to cope with.

 Apps and websites that can help you relax.

 Websites and apps that can help you positively manage your mood and how you’re feeling.

 If you live outside of Liverpool, support is available:

-- Cheshire & Wirral Partnership: 0800 145 6485 – Open 24/7, for any ages living in Cheshire East, Cheshire West and Wirral.
-You can ring about anything on your mind and can have someone ring on behalf of you.
+- Cheshire & Wirral Partnership: 0800 145 6485 – Open 24/7 for any age living in Cheshire East, Cheshire West and Wirral.
+You can ring about anything on your mind and can have someone ring on your behalf of you.
 They are a listening ear and will offer advice and guidance for anything on your mind.
-You can remain anonymous, but if the practitioner feels you are at risk they will ask for your age, name and address to help keep you safe.
+You can remain anonymous, but if the practitioner feels you are at risk, they will ask for your age, name and address to help keep you safe.